tahoma2d/tahoma2d_docs/source/installing_tahoma.rst

 3. Double click and start drawing.

 .. tip:: For macOS 10.15 and later, the first time you open Tahoma, there may be an error message saying Tahoma cannot be opened.
 Choose “Cancel” and open System Preferences.
-Under ``Security & Privacy``&rarr;`` General``, select “Open Anyway.”
+Under ``Security & Privacy --> General``, select “Open Anyway.”
 Then choose “Open” in the next dialog.
 Afterwards, Tahoma will open normally.

 .. tip:: For older versions of macOS, open through Finder the first time.
 Right-click on Tahoma and select “Open”.
 Then choose “Open Anyway”.
 Afterwards, Tahoma will open normally.